 Sustainable Food Systems

-The Sustainable Food Systems program is an interdisciplinary minor, and students will engage with multiple academic and practical perspectives on topics within food and agriculture, while working to solve problems to create food security — a more sustainable, equitable and healthy food future — for all.
-Our program partners across campus and throughout the region.
-In our classes, you will learn about a variety of topics including agricultural production, food and the environment, nutrition and public health, food communication and media, food policy, food history, and more.
-You will develop skills in critical analysis that enable you to examine from multiple perspectives the complex food systems on which we all depend.
+Sustainable Food Systems (m) The Sustainable Food Systems program offers an interdisciplinary minor where you will explore diverse academic and practical perspectives on food and agriculture.
+You'll tackle challenges to create food security and foster a sustainable, equitable and healthy food future for everyone.
+Our program collaborates with partners across campus and the region.
+In our classes, you'll delve into topics such as agricultural production, food and the environment, nutrition and public health, food communication and media, food policy and food history.
+You'll develop critical analysis skills that empower you to examine complex food systems from multiple viewpoints, crucial for understanding our interconnected food networks.

 Why Sustainable Food Systems at Stetson University?

-Our curriculum encourages you to critically examine your own participation in food systems and empowers you to become activists for positive food system change.
-Hands-on, experiential learning is a central part of the Sustainable Food Systems program.
-Students can participate in Hatter Harvest, the on-campus garden project, or learn about sustainability initiatives in Campus Dining Services.
-Through the FOOD 102 practicum course, all Sustainable Food Systems minors spend a semester with a community partner working to change food systems for the better.
+Our curriculum encourages you to critically examine your own participation in food systems and empowers you to become an activist for positive food system change.
+Hands-on, experiential learning is at the heart of our Sustainable Food Systems program.
+You can join Hatter Harvest, our on-campus garden project, or explore sustainability initiatives in Campus Dining Services.
+In the FOOD 102 practicum course, you will spend a semester with a community partner, actively working to improve food systems.

 Related Programs: